 Flip-flops, UGGs® and other flimsy shoes should not be worn for long periods of time.
 Their flat soles leave arches limp and can cause painful tendon conditions such as plantar fasciitis.

 Buy Shoes that are Right for Your Feet

 Shoes made by different manufacturers will fit your feet differently – do not assume you are always the same shoe size.
 It is best to shop for shoes later in the day when your feet are a bit swollen.
 If a shoe is not comfortable right away, it never will be.
 Good shoes do not need a “break in” period.

 Avoid Walking Barefoot

-Barefoot can cause injury and infection to your feet.
+Walking barefoot can cause injury and infection to your feet.

 Maintain Good Foot Hygiene

-Washing in-between the toes and drying them is important to prevent bacteria and infection.
+Washing in between the toes and drying them is important to prevent bacteria and infection.